Timokama/Timokama/README.md

 Hi there 👋

-- 🔭 I’m currently working in Web and Mobile UI...
+- 🔭 I’m currently working in Web and Mobile UI/UX

 - 🌱 High Level, AI and Backend Software developer ...